Royalone94/collateral-contracts/README.md

 - **Miners Lock Collateral**

   Miners demonstrate their commitment by staking collateral into the validator's contract.
+Miners can now specify an **executor UUID** during deposit to associate their collateral with specific executors.

 - **Collateral-Based Prioritization**